Wrongful Death Attorney in Covington, GA

 - When no parents are living, the estate’s personal representative brings the lawsuit, and compensation goes to the deceased person’s next of kin.

-If you have a question about whether you can file suit, contact a Covington wrongful death attorney immediately.
+If you have a question about whether you can file suit, contact a Covington, GA wrongful death lawyer immediately.